 Are there tax breaks or other incentives for foreigners to buy real estate in your jurisdiction?
 If so what are they?

 There are no incentives for nationals or foreigners.

 How is the ownership of Real Estate evidenced in your jurisdiction?

-Every property in Costa Rica shall be duly recorded or registered before the Costa Rican Property Registry, which is the centralized National Registry for the entire country (a small country of 51,200 km2).
+Every property in Costa Rica shall be duly recorded or registered before the Costa Rican Property Registry, which is part of one and only and centralized National Registry for the entire country (a small country of 51,200 km2).
 When there is a transfer or conveyance of a property / real estate, the same must be done through a public deed made by a Notary Public, and later on, it must be duly recorded before the National Registry.

 Is it possible to keep the identity of owners of real estate confidential in your jurisdiction?

-It is not possible if the property is owned personally; however, if it is owned by a Costa Rican company, then that provides some sort of “protection” in that regard as companies must appoint legal representatives (or at least one), and usually it will be the owners of the capital stock of those companies, the same legal representatives.
+It is not possible if the property is owned personally; however, if it is owned by a Costa Rican company, then, that provides some sort of “protection” in that regards, because in any case, the companies must appoint legal representatives (or at least one), and usually it will be the owners of the capital stock of those companies, the same legal representatives.
 The only way would be by appointing trustworthy representatives, to either own the real estate under their personal names, or to be appointed as the legal representatives of the company that owns the property.